philipjamesk/capstone-radio/README.md

 ### TODO
 * check for internet on radio launch
-* "power" button should quit / launch radio script
+* "power" button should quit / launch radio script - DONE
+* split GPIO into setup and then while loop that runs after the gui starts
 * run all scripts through PEP8 check
 * write out set-up instructions